 THE EB-5 PROGRAM

-The EB-5 immigrant investor category commonly known as the EB-5 program is a program through which individuals can obtain U.S. green card by the means of investment.
+The EB-5 immigrant investor category commonly known as the EB-5 program is a program through which individuals can obtain U.S. green cards by the means of investment.

 Three crucial requirements should be met for an individual to acquire a green card through investment: